 Very few homes in the UK have anything other than a boiler heating the home and, while this fairly old technology has become increasingly efficient, the rising cost of gas means many households are looking for cheaper and greener solutions.

-Potentially more environmentally friendly, ground source heat pumps are a cost-efficient solution to boilers.
+Ground source heat pumps are a cost-efficient solution to boilers.
 In this guide, we help answer whether a ground source heat pump is right for your property, if it can save you money, and what the pros and cons are.

 Inside the ground source heat pump, you will find an evaporator, compressor and condenser.
 After the water is pumped back out of the ground, they then further increase the temperature of the water using the compressor unit, and this heated water then flows into your home's heating system.

 Ground source heat pumps also have internal units, but they’re less straightforward to install because they require underground pipes to be fitted.
 This involves digging up your garden, which might not always be possible.
-The pipes can be laid vertically, which means specialist equipment will need to be used, or horizontally, which is more straightforward but requires more space, so you’ll need a large garden.
-However, once the pipes have been laid, the garden won’t look any different than it did before, so as long as you can tolerate the time it takes the pipes to be laid, you don’t need to worry about the garden becoming unusable.
+The pipes can be laid vertically in the borehole, which means specialist equipment will need to be used, or horizontally in the trenches, which is more straightforward but requires more space, so you’ll need a large garden.

 Generally speaking, yes.
 Ground source heating uses less CO2 than other forms of heating systems, particularly electric heating or coal.
 It isn't, however, CO2-free, as the compressor unit still requires electricity to run.